South China AA: Early history

 but in the next nine it won every time, right through until the last FECG to be held in 1934.
 On that occasion China was a joint winner with Japan.
 Throughout these tournaments, the majority of the China team was composed of SCAA players.

+Amid the post-WWII competition from league rivals like Eastern, Kitchee, Seiko, KMB, Sing Tao, Jardine, Lai Sun, Bulova, Happy Valley and Double Flower, SCAA had a long and successful time in the top-tier league.

 In 1920, South China which began as a club called the South China Athletic Association founded by Mok Hing.

+In Asian competitions, South China were runners-up in the 1993–94 Asian Cup Winners' Cup final against Al Qadsiah, after having lost 2-6 on aggregate.
+Nonetheless, this is to date still the best result for Hong Kong clubs in Asian competitions.

 Around 1920–1922, the club formally adopted the present name of South China Athletic Association and diversified into other sports such as basketball.

+Outside Hong Kong and Asia, South China not only played well in international club friendlies against Santos, Juventus, Tottenham Hotspur and LA Galaxy, they also had produced many great Hong Kong footballers over the years.

 1980s

 Since its foundation, South China had a Chinese only policy whereby the club would only field players of Chinese ethnicity.
 In keeping with this policy, the club would only sign foreign players who had Chinese ancestry such as Edmund Wee, Chow Chee Keong and Chan Kwok Leung.
 Up until the 1980s, the policy did not have a negative effect on results.

-However, when professional football took off in Hong Kong, the club could not cope with the influx of foreign players and performed poorly at the beginning of the 1981–1982 season.
+However, when professional football took off in Hong Kong, the club could not cope with the influx of foreign players and performed poorly at the beginning of the 1981–82 season.
 Therefore, on 2 November 1981 the club voted to end its six decade old Chinese only policy.
 Although the club was able to avoid relegation that season, it was not incident-free.
 On 6 June 1982, after the club drew an all-important match with Caroline Hill, the fans rioted outside the stadium that spread onto Causeway Bay.
 The riot was the largest civil disorder in Hong Kong since the leftist riot in 1967.